cyanchicken1/HackOHI-O/README.md

 ## Building Data Storage:

-The buildings.json file in /assets/data was generated from a raw GeoJSON file provided by OSU.
-A custom script (/scripts/processGeoJSON.js) was written to parse the complex building polygons and calculate their center points.
-This script does not need to be run unless the source data changes.
+The buildings.json file was generated from a raw GeoJSON file provided by OSU.
+A custom script was written to parse the complex building polygons and calculate their center points.

 ## Future Work: